incrementalrelic/incrementalrelic/README.md

 npm install
 ```

-## Running Example
+## Running

-You run the example by cloning this repo, cd'ing into `examples/minimal` and
+You run the game by cloning this repo and
 then:

 With yarn: